 \item[C2.] \textbf{Invariant subspaces:} A finite-dimensional invariant subspace of $\mathcal{K}$ is a space of observables $\mathcal{G} = {\rm span}\!\left\{g_1,\ldots,g_k\right\}$ such that $\mathcal{K}g\in \mathcal{G}$ for all $g\in\mathcal{G}$.
-It is often assumed in the literature that $\mathcal{K}$ has a finite-dimensional non-trivial\footnote{If $\omega(\Omega)<\infty$, the constant function $1$ generates an invariant subspace but this is not interesting for studying dynamics.} invariant space, which may not be the case (e.g., when the system is mixing).
-Even if there is a (non-trivial) finite-dimensional invariant subspace, it can be challenging to compute or it may not capture all of the dynamics of interest.
-Often one must settle for approximate invariant subspaces, and methods such as EDMD generally result in closure issues~\cite{brunton2016koopman}.
-In this paper, we develop methods that compute spectral properties of $\mathcal{K}$ directly, as opposed to restrictions of $\mathcal{K}$ to finite-dimensional subspaces.
+A common assumption in the literature is that $\mathcal{K}$ has a finite-dimensional nontrivial\footnote{If $\omega(\Omega)<\infty$, the constant function $1$ generates an invariant subspace, but this is not interesting for studying dynamics.} invariant space, which may not be the case (e.g., when the system is mixing).
+Even if a (nontrivial) finite-dimensional invariant subspace exists, it can be challenging to compute or may not capture all of the dynamics of interest.
+Often, one must settle for approximate invariant subspaces, and methods such as EDMD generally result in closure issues~\cite{brunton2016koopman}.
+In this paper, we develop methods that directly compute spectral properties of $\mathcal{K}$ instead of restrictions of $\mathcal{K}$ to finite-dimensional subspaces.